 Challenge 1: Long and Unpredictable Gate Queuing

 It is no secret in the maritime industry that long queue times, manual gate processes, and peak traffic at certain times of the day (e.g., morning queuing) all lead to long and unpredictable gate-queuing times.
-In the Truck Drayage Productivity Guide published by The National Academies Press, they note that the average delay across the year at US ports is 20 minutes, but during peak periods such as morning queues, the delays can easily extend for hours.
-They estimate that these delays cost ports between USD 67-83 million (EUR 55-68 million) nationwide annually.
+In the Truck Drayage Productivity Guide published by the National Academies Press, the authors note that the average delay across the year at US ports is 20 minutes, but during peak periods such as morning queues, the delays can easily extend for hours.
+They estimate that these delays cost ports USD 67-83 million (EUR 55-68 million) nationwide annually.

 Solution: Time Slot Management and Gate Management

 Truck fleet dispatch systems come equipped with a comprehensive time slot management and gate management feature allowing dispatch planners to streamline drayage operations.
-By considering the availability of personnel, load availability, loading equipment capacity restrictions, as well as other restrictions, the agile optimization software will produce an optimized time slot plan both during preliminary planning and during real-time operations, taking into account ad-hoc bookings and other unforeseen circumstances and adjusting as needed.
+By considering personnel availability, load availability, loading equipment capacity restrictions, and other restrictions, the agile optimization software will produce an optimized time slot plan both during preliminary planning and during real-time operations, taking into account ad hoc bookings and other unforeseen circumstances and adjusting as needed.

 Challenge 2: Extra Drayage Trips, “Dry Runs”

-Poor communication between dispatchers, drivers, and the terminals themselves lead to increased drayage moves within the port complex.
+Poor communication among dispatchers, drivers, and the terminals themselves leads to increased drayage moves within the port complex.
 While the guide notes that time delays vary substantially, they set a delay variable of two hours per error, resulting in a cost of over USD 1.2 million (EUR 1.0 million) annually across the US.

-The flow-on effects include missed customer appointments and environmental impacts resulting from additional mileage driven and idling times.
-If we assume an error rate of 0.1% or 1 in every 1,000 drayage calls, that would equate to 540 tons of potentially avoidable CO2 production annually.
+The flow-on effects include missed customer appointments and environmental impacts resulting from additional mileage driven and longer idling times.
+If we assume an error rate of 0.1%, or 1 in every 1,000 drayage calls, that would equate to 540 tons of potentially avoidable CO2 production annually.

 Solution: Automated Communication and Online Data Sharing